Introduction

 Bridge Game Rules

-- The player to the left of the declarer leads the first card to the first trick.
+- The player to the declarer's left leads the first card to the first trick.
 Players must follow suit if possible; otherwise, they can play any card.

 - The highest card of the suit led wins the trick unless a trump is played.
 If a trump is played, the highest trump card wins the trick.

 - The dummy's hand is placed face-up on the table after the opening lead.
-The declarer plays both their own hand and the dummy's hand, but the dummy has no say in the play.
+The declarer plays both their and the dummy's hands, but the dummy has no say in the play.

 - After all tricks are played, the declarer's side scores points based on the number of tricks they took and the contract they bid.

-- The scoring in bridge is based on the number of tricks a partnership takes in a hand, as well as any additional bonuses or penalties.
+- The scoring in bridge is based on the number of tricks a partnership takes in a hand and any additional bonuses or penalties.
 The scoring varies depending on the contract (trump suit, no-trump, or doubled contracts) and the success or failure of the declarer.

 - The game is usually played to a pre-determined number of points (commonly 100 or 200).
 The first partnership to reach or exceed this point total wins the game.